basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Scheduling-Fullsync.md

 keywords: [mdc, repl]
 ---

-## Scheduling Full Synchronization
+## Scheduling Fullsync Operation
-With the pause and resume commands it is possible to limit full synchronizations to off-peak times.
+With the pause and resume commands it is possible to limit the fullsync operation to off-peak times.
 First, disable `fullsync_interval` and set `fullsync_on_connect` to false.
 Then using cron or similar execute the commands below at the start of the sync window:

     #! /bin/sh
     ## Resume from where we left off